-If you edit the value of Range or Linear-Range, then the other automatically updates its value, proportionally.
+If you edit the value of Range , then Linear-Range automatically updates its value, proportionally.
+And vice-versa

 What is 100% of the sketch-path.

-Range: equates the full length of the sketch-path to 360-degrees of a circle.
+Range: equates 360 as the full length of the sketch-path

-Linear-Range: equates the full length of the sketch-path to its actual linear length.
+Linear-Range: equates actual linear length as the full length of the sketch-path to its

 See also Motion-Path Range and Motion FB

-A different Range might be a Percentage Range, to equate the full linear length of the sketch-path to 100%.
+A different Range might be a Percentage Range, to equate 100% as the full linear length of the sketch-path.

-A different Range might also be a Unit Range, to equate the full linear length of the sketch-path to 1.
+A different Range might also be a Unit Range, to equate 1 as the full linear length of the sketch-path.

 Range parameters specify the extent over which to distribute Motion-Points along the sketch-path.

-When Range or Linear Range are equal to a default value, the Motion-Points distribute along a full extent of the sketch-path.
+When Range or Linear Range are equal to a default value, the distance between each Motion-Point is equal, and along the full extent of the sketch-path.

-When Range or Linear Range are less than the default value, the Motion-Points distribute along a reduced extent of the sketch-path.
+When Range or Linear Range are less than the default value, the distance between each Motion-Point is equal, but along a reduced extent of the sketch-path.